The CO2CRC H3 Capture Project

 Pressure swing adsorption – a new technology that captures CO2 using fixed beds of solid material and releases it by pressure changes.
 Find out more

-The CO2CRC H3 Capture Project will allow CO2CRC to leverage the existing research base of its capture activities in Victoria.
-The University of Melbourne is developing solvent and membrane technologies while Monash University performs research and development on adsorbents.The project will utilise the solvent-based International Power Capture Plant at Hazelwood power station.
+The University of Melbourne led the solvent and membrane research while Monash University undertook research and development on adsorbents.The project also made use of the solvent-based International Power Capture Plant at Hazelwood power station.

 - determine the effects of the operating parameters of CO2 concentration, moisture content, SOx and NOx concentration and fly ash properties on the behaviour of solvent systems and other novel separation technologies;